bee-queue/bee-queue/README.md

   console.log('queue now ready to start doing things');
 });
 ```
-The queue has connected to Redis and ensured that Lua scripts are cached.
+The queue has connected to Redis and ensured that the [Lua scripts are cached](http://redis.io/commands/script-load).
+You can often get away without checking for this event, but it's a good idea to wait for it in case the Redis host didn't have the scripts cached beforehand; if you try to enqueue jobs when the scripts are not yet cached, you may run into a Redis error.

 #### error
 ```javascript